Jo (musical)

 Jo – the Little Women Musical is a musical with music by Dan Redfeld and book and lyrics by Christina Harding and John Gabriel Koladziej.
 The show focuses on Jo March, a central character from Louisa May Alcott's novel Little Women, and her hope to be a voice of her generation, after the passing of her sister Beth.

-Production history
+Productions

 In August 2021 a first reading of the show starred Jenna Lea Rosen as Jo March.
 Following more work, a first video of the song "Fly Away" was released in 2022, featuring Rosen.

 A selection of songs from the show, then titled Little Women, a New Musical, was presented in 2023 in a series of concerts across the US, from Los Angeles to New York.
 The presentation at 54 Below in New York on 24 April 2023 starred Rosen as Jo, Julia Murney as Marmee and Ann Harada.

-Before its world premiere in London as a semi-staged production in 2025, the show was recorded as a concept album at Abbey Road Studios.
+In 2025 the musical was recorded as a concept album at Abbey Road Studios in London.
 Christine Allado starred as Jo March, Rob Houchen played Laurie Laurence, Laura Benanti was Marmee March and Julian Ovenden was Father.

+A one-night-only staged concert of the musical was presented at the Theatre Royal, Drury Lane in London on January 25, 2026, with Christine Allado playing Jo, Kerry Ellis as Marmee and Tracie Bennett as Aunt March.